 So what are you?
-A saint or a sinner or a bit of both?
+A saint, a sinner, or a bit of both?

 “Look at my messed up behavior.
 I’m not perfect.
 I’m obviously still a sinner.”

 That’s not true!
-Stop speaking lies over yourself.
 The Bible declares that in Christ you are a new creation (2 Cor 5:17).
 Not an improved person, but a totally new kind of person.

 “But if I call myself a saint, it will fill me with pride denying me access to the very grace I need.”

 God gives grace to the humble, not the dishonest.
 True humility comes from agreeing with God and what he says about you, and he calls you his beloved child.
 In Christ, you are a sinner no more.

 So why did Paul call himself the chief of sinners?

 v12 And I thank Christ Jesus our Lord who has enabled me, because he counted me faithful, putting me into the ministry,

 v13 although I was formerly a blasphemer, a persecutor, and an insolent man; but I obtained mercy because I did it ignorantly in unbelief.

 v14 And the grace of our Lord was exceedingly abundant, with faith and love which are in Christ Jesus.